This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-I said to Caz “We have to visit that beach!”
+The advert was pretty convincing, I said to Caz, “We have to visit that beach!”

-So it turns out that Hyams Beach is also famous.
-The Guinness Book of Records reports that Hyams has the whitest sand in the world.
+So it turns out that Hyams Beach is famous.
+The Guinness Book of Records reports that Hyams Beach has the whitest sand in the world.

 I didn’t know you could get whiter than at Whitehaven Beach in Queensland, but the sand at Hyams is definitely fine, soft and pretty damn white.

 We were one of the first to arrive on the beach.
-Being the Sunday of a long weekend, and knowing how popular Aussie beaches get, we wanted to get their early to secure a parking spot and to beat the midday heat.
+Being the Sunday of a long weekend in the summer (the busy periods for beaches), and knowing how popular Aussie beaches get, we wanted to get their early to secure a parking spot and to beat the midday heat.